What's Hot in Clots: November 2025

 Deferring A-lines in critically ill patients with shock

 I should share a couple of disclosures before talking about this trial.
-First, that critical care medicine (or cardiology) would not be my area of expertise.
-Second, this is strictly not “What’s Hot in Clots” material.
-And yet, I found it so interesting that I had to share—and I think it fits with the spirit of Vasculearn Network!
-Don’t expect me to cover non-thrombosis papers often, but this paper took me by major surprise.
+First, critical care medicine (or cardiology) is not my area of expertise.
+Second, this is strictly not a “What’s Hot in Clots” topic…and yet, I found it so interesting and think it fits within the spirit of Vasculearn Network!

-Before I opened the link to the study, I was saying to myself, “Is this even a question?
-Of course they need an A-line (arterial catheter).”
+Don’t expect me to cover non-thrombosis papers frequently, but this took me by major surprise.
+Before I opened the link, I said to myself, “is this even a question?
+Of course they need an A-line.”
 Guess what??
 Deferring the A-line and relying on cuff blood pressure was noninferior with respect to a primary outcome of all-cause death by day 28.
 Read more.